jonnonz1/nz-statute-book/acts/public/1994/tax-administration-act-1994.md

   (a) is already subject to a higher economic rate under an existing determination; and (b) is reacquired after the date on which the new determination is issued, by the person who disposed of it before the date on which the new determination is issued.
 (5) A determination made under this section may apply to an item of depreciable property to which section EE 27, EE 28, or EE 30 of the Income Tax Act 2007 applies if the item is acquired or used by a person before the commencement of this section.
 (6) The Commissioner may revoke a determination setting an economic rate.
-The revocation takes effect on the day after the date of publication of the Gazette in which notification under section 91AAK is made.
+(7) The following are secondary legislation (see Part 3 of the Legislation Act 2019 for publication requirements):
+  (a) a determination under this section:
+  (b) a revocation of a determination under this section.

 ### 91AAG Determination on special rates and provisional rates
 (1) A person may apply to the Commissioner for the issue of a determination allowing them to use for an item, for a specified income year or years,—